 The Pediatric facilities at Crozer feature a 23-bed inpatient unit, an 18-bassinet Level-III neonatal intensive care unit, and an emergency department with a separate pediatric section that sees approximately 15,000 children and adolescents annually.
 Crozer’s maternity center delivers over 2,000 babies a year that are cared for in the well baby nursery.
 The Nathan Speare Regional Burn Treatment Center receives pediatric and adolescent burn patients from the tri-state area.

 Residents do the majority of their rotations within the Crozer system.
 The Crozer system includes pediatric generalists, adolescent medicine physicians, an allergist, neonatologists, a developmental specialist, a cardiologist, a neurologist, a gastroenterologist, and an infectious disease specialist.
 In addition to caring for pediatric medical patients, residents are involved in the care of pediatric burn, trauma, ENT, psychiatry, and general surgery patients.

 Residents devote 1-2 half-days per week in continuity clinic where they assume progressive responsibility for their own panel of patients over the course of 3 years.
 Our residents gain a unique perspective on their patient population through structured experiences in the community as part of their adolescent and development rotations.

-Morning Report – This is a case-based conference run by the chief resident and held daily.
-Emphasis is on differential diagnosis and management.
+Morning Report (daily)—a participatory case-based conference run by the chief resident which is held each weekday.
+Emphasis is on diagnosis and management.

-Noon conference – This is a didactic conference held daily that includes a mix of general and subspecialty topics.
+Noon Conference (daily)—a faculty-run didactic conference held each weekday that covers a mix of general and subspecialty topics.

-Grand Rounds – This is a monthly conference on a topic of interest conducted by regional and national leaders in pediatric health care.
+Grand Rounds (bi-monthly)—a conference for residents, faculty, and community pediatricians taught by regional and national leaders in pediatric health care.